ckorir/E-commerce/README.md

 - `Smooth Navigation` Navigation is enhanced with smooth scrolling and intuitive user interfaces, making it easy for users to explore different sections of the website.

 - `User-Friendly Design` The website features a clean, user-friendly design with responsive layouts, ensuring a consistent and enjoyable experience across various devices.

+- **Admin Panel Integration**: An integrated admin panel allows administrators to manage products efficiently.

+- **MongoDB Database**: The application uses MongoDB as its database, providing a flexible, scalable, and high-performance data storage solution.

 ## Screenshots